It is not easy to make such a list since there are so many talented fighters out there.

 I would like to present both: active champions and the legendary Thai boxers that have made the most impact in the Muay Thai universe.
 I will also create two separate sublists: one for native Thai boxers and one for the best foreign fighters.

-I understand that this is a very subjective topic and every one has its own opinion about it.
+I understand that this is a very subjective topic and everyone has their own opinion about it.
 So just take it as my personal list of the best Thai boxers and comment in the box below if you agree with me or completely disagree with my list.

 There is only one person I can start this list with and his name is Samart Payakaroon.
 He is the ultimate Muay Thai fighter and he deserves to be named number one champion of all time.
 He is not only a Thai boxing champion but also a WBC boxing champion.